 OpenAI and ChatGPT

 Founded in 2015, OpenAI has been everywhere as of late.
 Contact center software and customer service (CX) software developers have been all over the technology.
-Microsoft gave the for-profit firm a $1 billion investment in 2019, further investing an additional $10 billion in 2023.
+In September 2024, OpenAI released its latest large language model (LLM) which had the reasoning capabilities of a Phlevel expert in biology, physics, and chemistry.

-All this brings me to the fact that nearly every 'major' and non-major player in the UCC space has added ChatGPT to their roster of capabilities, hoping to boost their CX capabilities.
-ChatGPT is the artificial intelligence chatbot developed by OpenAI - it launched on November 30, 2022, and is known as the most sophisticated chatbot currently on the market.
+Nearly every 'major' and non-major player in the UCC space has either added ChatGPT to their roster of capabilities, hoping to boost their CX capabilities, or has developed their own LLM.

 Automate, Automate, Automate

-While many assume that AI will eventually replace humans at their job - that could not be further from the truth.
-The express goal of said technology is to assist humans in better performing their jobs.
+While many assume that AI will eventually replace humans at their job, the express goal of said technology is to assist humans in better performing their jobs.

 From answering queries about products to extending post-sale support, chatbots (and voice bots) are seemingly invaluable.
 They can work to collect data from customers, along with ensuring a quality experience if the logic is sound.
 Companies can even leverage chatbots for onboarding and automating tasks involved in that process: be it a new customer or employee.